 The document is also a fantastic self-assessment tool: children record down their understanding of different concepts after they have been taught – this informs future teaching and the level of intervention required.

 The school’s calculation policy ensures consistent progression across the school, from EYFS through to Y6.
-We use Power Maths progression in our calculation policy in line with the National Curriculum.
-The consistent use of the CPA (concrete, pictorial, abstract) approach across Power Maths helps children develop mastery across all the operations in an efficient and reliable way.
+We use White Rose Maths progression in our calculation policy in line with the National Curriculum.
+The consistent use of the CPA (concrete, pictorial, abstract) approach across White Rose Maths helps children develop mastery across all the operations in an efficient and reliable way.
 Children and adults can find maths difficult because it is abstract.
 The CPA approach helps children learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.

 C (Concrete) Children are first introduced to a new concept or skill by acting it out with real objects such as cubes or counters.